Gumbo

 Stock Work

-Concurrently, in a large stock pot, bring the chicken stock to simmering.
+Concurrently, in a larger dutch oven, bring the stock to simmering.
 Add in thyme and bay leaves, stirring occasionally.
 Add tomatoes with juice, clam juice.

 Before serving